ethanrowe5379/Brightsolid_Project/README.md

 Daniel - plans for today then?

 Ethan - we'll [Jamie DJ Ethan] will be working on connecting the database and the queries.

+## Meeting (5th oct)
+### Members Present:
+DJ Dorren, Ethan Rowe, Jamie Fergus, Daniel Jakubek, John Harrow

+### Members Not Present:
+n/a

+### Apologies:
+n/a

+### Summary of Conversation:

+Daniel
+	- I worked on creating the exceptions yesterday we got everything from the database and the deletion
+	- Right now it doesn't get the rule ID and resource ID automanticxally to make the exception
+	- Goal for today is just to make it look nice

+John
+	- Thats what we got done yesterday nothing to add

+Jamie
+	- Yesterday DJ and I where working on the dashboard
+	- Added a button on the table in the dashboard that opens an offCanvas
+	- We where helping John and Ethan with some database issues
+	- Ethan we might need to talk to you about the dashboard as we where thinking about redesigning it
+	- Currently we're showing what is basiclly the detailed view on the dashboard.
+	- Would be good to run you [Ethan] through what we've done.

+DJ
+	- Plans for today, just making sure everyones on the same page as the brief is quite ambiguous
+	- then continuing what we where doing yesterday with the detailed view

+Ethan
+	- Was working on the SQL statements localy for story 12 as it's a big one
+	- I do need to wait for you guys to be done with the front end.

+Jamie
+	- As we're changing some stuff in the database we should probably come together today so we're all working on the same thing

+Daniel
+	- I did add the new CSV files to the github on the branch we're working on so we'll push that to the dev branch soon.

+Jamie
+	- I'd also like to change the database out of my name aswell.